 APA CE credits: $50 USD

 CE credits for psychologists are provided by the Spiritual Competency Resource Center (SCRC) which is co-sponsoring this program.
 The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Spiritual Competency Resource Center maintains responsibility for this program and its content.
 SCRC is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.
 The California Board of Behavioral Sciences accepts CE credits for LCSW, LPCC, LEP, and LMFT license renewal for programs offered by approved sponsors of CE by the American Psychological Association.
-For questions about receiving your Certificate of Attendance, email firstname.lastname@example.org.
+LCSWs, MFTs, and other mental health professionals from states other than California need to check with their state licensing board as to whether or not they accept programs offered by approved sponsors of CE by the American Psychological Association.
+SCRC is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.
+For questions about receiving your Certificate of Attendance, email email@example.com.